PaoloSebas/PaoloSebas.github.io/_pages/experience.md

 ---

 {% include base_path %}

-{% for post in site.teaching reversed %}
+Below, you will find a detailed overview of my teaching experience, listed in reverse chronological order (most recent first).{% for post in site.teaching reversed %}
   {% include archive-single.html %}
 {% endfor %}